gelafin/front-end-rules/README.md

 but it is explicit, so it's bad for accessibility and Flexbox

 ### Layout

+#### summary
+from W3C on edX:
+During its short lifetime, CSS has often played "catch up" especially with respect to layout.
+Here is a short list of techniques and CSS properties used historically for layout:

+tables and "slicing"
+absolute positioning
+floats and clear
+css columns
+css tables
+flexbox
+Except for some basic required concepts, we are going to skip all of this and go straight to flexbox.
+After many stumbles, flexbox finally brings sanity to the much needed world of layout in CSS.

 #### set all font-sizes using `rem`

 #### never use `margin top:`; always use `margin bottom:`